 - Enhanced reputation: Demonstrating commitment to transparent, independently assured sustainability reporting differentiates organizations from competitors and builds trust with customers, investors, and regulators — particularly as ESG greenwashing scrutiny intensifies across the EU.

 - Attracted investors: CSRD-compliant ESG disclosures provide institutional investors — who are increasingly required by EU sustainable finance regulation (SFDR) to assess portfolio companies’ ESG performance — with the reliable, comparable data they need to make informed capital allocation decisions.
-This expands access to ESG-linked financing and lowers the cost of capital for sustainability leaders.
+Consequently, this expands access to ESG-linked financing and lowers the cost of capital for sustainability leaders.

 Best Practices for CSRD Reporting